antonwierenga/amazonmq-cli/README.md

 # amazonmq-cli
 Command-line tool (Windows/macOS/Linux) to interact with the Amazon MQ message broker.

-amazonmq-cli requires access to the [ActiveMQ Web Console](https://activemq.apache.org/web-console) of the Amazon MQ message broker.
+It can also interact with a regular ActiveMQ broker (JMX not required) as long as amazonmq-cli has access to the [ActiveMQ Web Console](https://activemq.apache.org/web-console) of the broker.

 ![screenshot](/amazonmq_screenshot.jpg)